gantsign/molecule-wrapper/README.md

 Environment variables:
-  MOLECULEW_ANSIBLE       Use the specified version of Ansible MOLECULEW_MOLECULE      Use the specified version of Molecule MOLECULEW_PYTHON        Use the specified version of Python MOLECULEW_YAMLLINT      Use the specified version of YamlLint
+  MOLECULEW_ANSIBLE       Use the specified version of Ansible MOLECULEW_DOCKER_LIB    Use the specified version of the Python Docker library MOLECULEW_MOLECULE      Use the specified version of Molecule MOLECULEW_PYTHON        Use the specified version of Python MOLECULEW_YAMLLINT      Use the specified version of YamlLint